PaulinaCzarnota/Software-Testing-Labs-2024-25/README.md

 - **PyCharm or Visual Studio Code (VS Code):** Breakpoint debugging, call stack inspection, variable console, and step controls.
 - **Python unittest (implicitly tested):** Debugging outputs validated by corrected program execution.
 - **Manual Defect Reporting:** Logged defect IDs, error types, and resolutions for each issue found.

+Here’s a complete Lab 7 summary for your GitHub `README.md`, matching the style of your previous lab summaries:

+### Lab 7: Think Aloud Protocol

+Lab 7 introduces the Think Aloud Protocol (TAP), a user testing method where participants verbalize their thoughts while completing specific tasks.
+This lab involved a usability test of the *Habitica* app to identify potential user experience issues in real time.
+Roles were divided among group members as moderator, tester, and scribe.
+The test consisted of three workflows, followed by SUS questionnaire scoring and personal reflections.

+#### Workflows & Observations:

+- **Workflow 1: Create a New Task**
+  - The tester expected a large “+” icon on the home page but the "New Task" button was under a less intuitive "Tasks" tab.
+  - Confusion arose due to unclear task types: "To-Dos", "Dailies", and "Habits".
+  - Once in the correct section, the interface was easy to use.

+- **Workflow 2: Join a Party (Social Feature)**
+  - The tester accidentally dismissed the invite and struggled to relocate the "Party" feature, expecting it under “Community” or “Groups”.
+  - Found terminology like "Party" misleading for a productivity app.

+- **Workflow 3: Customize Avatar**
+  - The tester enjoyed the process but expected avatar customization under “Profile”, not “Avatar”.
+  - Almost exited without saving due to the hidden placement of the "Save" button.

+#### Reflections:

+- **Moderator’s Reflection:**
+  - Emphasized the difficulty of staying neutral while guiding the session.
+  - TAP provided immediate insight into usability issues, especially due to unintuitive terminology.

+- **Scribe’s Reflection:**
+  - Observed that confusion stemmed from users’ expectations based on other apps.
+  - TAP helped reveal *why* users struggled, not just *where* they struggled.
+  - Suggested using clearer labels and more visible buttons.

+#### SUS (System Usability Scale) Score:

+- The tester completed a SUS questionnaire, scoring the app **80/100**, indicating good usability despite some confusing terms and hidden features.

+#### Technologies & Methods Used:

+- **Think Aloud Protocol (TAP):** Real-time verbalization of thoughts while navigating the interface.
+- **System Usability Scale (SUS):** Standardized usability evaluation questionnaire.
+- **Manual Note-taking:** For capturing user quotes and issues during the test.